sg893052/sonic-buildimage/devops/tam/tam-inband-flow-analyser.md

 ## Key notes

+* With the addition of IFA 2.0 support, IFA 1.1 support is removed in Broadcom-SONIC.

-* IFA 2.0 protocol is not documented in this specification.
+* IFA 2.0 protocol is not documented in this document.
 It may be requested via docSafe for the document number 56870-AN500-D1.

 * IFA 2.0 feature is very similar to the IFA 1.1 feature supported in 2.x and 3.0 release of Broadcom SONiC.
 They are almost identical from a provisioning perspetive.
 However, the protocol is very different.

 * IFA 2.0 feature is an *advanced* feature that is not available in all the Broadcom SONiC packages.

+* IFA 2.0 feature requires premium Cancun (for TD3-X7) and the firmware, both of which are packaged into the SONIC packages.

-## Specific Limitations
+## Specific limitations

 IFA 2.0 feature in SONiC inherits the limitations of the underlying firmware and the hardware.
 These are listed below.